Street Art in Singapore: Bras Basah Complex Wall Mural

 More than just you taking photos

 If you’re traveling solo or as a couple, there’s one more thing my guests really appreciate: I also step in as your photographer.
 Using your own camera or smartphone, I capture photos of you at the landmarks we visit.
 That way, you walk away with personal keepsakes — not just the ones you take yourself.
-It’s instant, it’s authentic, and it’s one of the ways I make sure your time in Singapore is truly memorable.
+It’s instant, it’s authentic, and it’s one of the ways I make sure your time in Singapore stays truly memorable.

 Why Bras Basah Complex is worth a visit